PyTables/PyTables/doc/source/usersguide/libref.rst

 the *data type properties* of the different first class objects and will be described at the end of this chapter as well.

-An important function, called openFile is responsible to create, open or append to files.
+An important function, called open_file is responsible to create, open or append to files.
 In addition, a few utility functions are defined to guess if the user supplied file is a *PyTables* or *HDF5* file.
-These are called isPyTablesFile() and isHDF5File(), respectively.
-There exists also a function called whichLibVersion() that informs about the versions of the underlying C libraries (for example, HDF5 or Zlib) and another called print_versions() that prints all the versions of the software that PyTables relies on.
+These are called is_pytables_file() and is_hdf5_file(), respectively.
+There exists also a function called which_lib_version() that informs about the versions of the underlying C libraries (for example, HDF5 or Zlib) and another called print_versions() that prints all the versions of the software that PyTables relies on.
 Finally, test() lets you run the complete test suite from a Python console interactively.